The particle graph describes the behavior of a particle. It is contained inside a layer.

-As renderers are expecting worldspace coordinates, and as most simulation helper nodes work in worldspace, you will almost always want transform nodes to convert the initial positions, velocities, or other 3D quantities from local to worldspace.
+As renderers are expecting worldspace coordinates, and as most simulation nodes work in worldspace, you will almost always want transform nodes to convert the initial positions, velocities, or other 3D quantities from local to worldspace.
 The transform nodes will properly take into account the position and orientation of the effect instance when spawned in the game engine, or the parent event’s transform payload, if present.

 The PopcornFX graph is all about manipulating data.
 This section describes the different types of data you can use.

 Numeric values in PopcornFX graphs and scripts are vectors from 1 to 4 dimensions.

 ‘vectors’ are basically a list of values, here are a few examples:

 - an RGBA color is a 4-dimensional vector, containing 4 components: red, green, blue, and alpha.

 - a position in 3D space is a 3-dimensional vector, containing the X, Y, and Z coordinates.